ideruga/homepage/Specification.md

 |Java 8| Gradle | Angular 4 | Spring | Postgres | AWS
 ||| Bootstrap | JPA | Liquibase | Docker

+Important note: no Spring Bootstrap is allowed.
+The goal is to fine-tune the system and use only what is needed and when it is needed.
+The deployment should be made using Docker or using Eclipse (dev).

 ## Java 9 Migration
 The major reason for not using java 9 right away is the lack of Tomcat/Docker support for it.
 Eclipse support is also tricky to install for now.
 A milestone should be scheduled to migrate the system to Java 9 after all subsystems support the new version: